Session Management in Neovim

 })

-This configuration allows Neovim to automatically save and restore your session in .git/session.vim when closing and reopening the editor. mksession saves the session to a file and source loads the file to restore it.
+This configuration allows Neovim to automatically save and restore your session in .git/session.vim when closing and reopening the editor on a directory. mksession saves the session to a file and source loads the file to restore it.
 The autocommands VimEnter and VimLeave automate this process when the editor is opened and closed.
-If you'd like to configure what variables and buffers are saved per session, you can configure sessionoptions.
+All you have to do is start Neovim with nvim . or nvim your-directory/.